milu-zzz/Onion-P-Scanner/README.md

 ## Useful For...

 - Penetration testers and security researchers.
-- Tor service operators wanting to audit their own hidden services.
+- TOR service operators wanting to audit their own services.
 - Anyone needing a fast, interactive port scanner for `.onion` addresses.

 ## Why Did I Make This?